 Located in Nokesville, Prince William County, Effingham is the latest of a number of wineries started by Chris Pearmund, Northern Virginia’s most active wine entrepreneur.
-Aside from his original Pearmund Cellars, which currently produces the wines sold under the Effingham label, Pearmund owns Vint Hill Craft Winery, and founded The Winery at La Grange before selling this to Chinese investors.
+Aside from his original Pearmund Cellars in Broad Run, which currently produces the wines sold under the Effingham label, Pearmund owns Vint Hill Craft Winery in Warrenton, and founded The Winery at La Grange in Haymarket before selling this to Chinese investors.
 The 250-year-old manor house at Effingham, listed on the historic registry, was originally owned by William Alexander, the great-grandson of John Alexander for whom Alexandria was named.

 Setting.
 One star.
 The historic and renovated manor house makes an elegant setting for tasting Effingham wines.
 The house is accompanied by one of the oldest English garden terraces in Virginia, a smokehouse, blacksmith shop and renovated house that was a former slave quarters.
 The porch provides outdoor seating with a view of the gardens.